 A red light can mean:

 1. You have access to the room but you entered an incorrect PIN.
-Wait a few moments, tap your card again and enter the correct PIN while the amber light is still on.
+Wait a few moments, hold your mobile device against the lock again and enter the correct PIN while the amber light is still on.

 2. You were recently given access to the room (e.g. new room assignment or room change, etc.).
 Wait approximately 5 minutes for the lock to update and try again.
-You should now get an amber light and can tap your DukeCard again.
+You should now get an amber light and can try your mobile device again.

 3. You do not have access to that room.
-Contact the Housing Office.
+Contact the Housing Office for assistance.

 Your lock is configuring.